 All the water samples passed the physical and chemical tests conducted, except for the p H test which most of the samples failed.
 The levels of trace metals investigated were all below the WHO guideline levels.
 Only Unity Hall Borehole, UHB and Ayeduase Borehole 1, AB1 failed the microbial test using Mannitol Salt Agar and Bismuth Sulphite Agar respectively.
-With the exception of the control, all the water samples failed the total and true coliform test.
-It was observed throughout the conduction of this work that all the four boreholes in the two villages of Ayeduase and Kotei were not under proper management and thus prone to serious pollution in the near future.
+With the exception of the control, all the water samples failed the total and true coliform test

-Recommendations:
+Recommendations

-- It is recommended that borehole water be monitored through regular water quality analysis. - Proper site survey should be conducted before siting a borehole.
-Developers as well as Community Policy Makers should be well informed of the chemistry of the geology as well as the source of recharge. - Local authorities as well the general populace must be educated about the likely interaction between their borehole water and undesirable substances like septic and crude buried underground; and the need to properly site them to avoid contamination of their drinking water. - Consumers of borehole water should be advised and educated on water treatment and good storage of borehole water
+- i.
+It is recommended that borehole water be monitored through regular water quality analysis. - ii.
+Proper site survey should be conducted before siting a borehole.
+Developers should be well informed of the chemistry of the geology as well as the source of recharge. - iii.
+Local authorities as well the general populace must be educated about the likely interaction between their borehole water and undesirable substances like septic and crude buried underground; and the need to properly site them to avoid contamination of their drinking water. - iv.
+Lastly the residents should be advised on water treatment and good storage of borehole water.